jsaussereau/Odatix/docs/content/docs/examples/config_generation.md

 ## Where to go next

-- [Configuration generation](/docs/configurations/config_generation/) — the full reference for every setting shown here.
+- [Variables](/docs/configurations/variables/) — the full reference for every variable type shown here, plus the ones this example does not cover (`bool`, `conversion`, filtering, `group`).
+- [Configuration generation](/docs/configurations/config_generation/) — how those variables become parameter files.
 - [Sine ROM](/docs/examples/rom/) — generation used for real, inside two parameter domains, with a `format` variable for readable names.
 - [Parameter domains](/docs/configurations/param_domains/) — how generated configurations combine across dimensions.